chancancode/json_expressions/README.md

 ## Introduction

 Your API is a contract between your service and your developers.
-Therefore it is important to know what exactly your JSON API is returning to the developers and make sure you don't accidentally change that contract without updating the documentations.
-Perhaps you should write some controller tests for your JSON endpoints:
+It is important for you to know exactly what your JSON API is returning to the developers in order to make sure you don't accidentally change things without updating the documentations and/or bumping the API version number.
+Perhaps some controller tests for your JSON endpoints would help:

 ```ruby
 # MiniTest::Unit example